Did You Know…

 Learn what is expected during pregnancy and child birth and how to care for your new born child.
 For more information call Public Health at 519-663-5317 ext.
 2262

 Strengthening Families for the Future

-For families with a history of addiction issues this 14 session adult/child program is designed to improve family relationships, strengthen parenting skills, build child’s life skills and enhance communication in the family.
+For families with a history of addiction issues this adult and child program is designed to improve family relationships, strengthen parenting skills, build child’s life skills and enhance communication in the family.
 Children aged 7 – 11 years old will participate in the program.
 Child minding provided for younger children.
-To register contact Sarah at Merrymount 519-434-6848 ext.280 or Raquel at Addiction Services of Thames Valley at 519-673-3242 ext.
-256
+To register contact Merrymount 519-434-6848 ext.271 or Addiction Services of Thames Valley at 519-673-3242

 Women’s Community House